Destaq/Java-Schildt-Notes/README.md

 # Java-Schildt-Notes
-These are the notes and programs that I wrote while learning Java.
+These are my notes and programs written while learning Java.

-I learned Java from *Java: A Beginner's Guide - Eigth Edition* by Herbert Schildt.
+I am learning Java through *Java: A Beginner's Guide - Eigth Edition* by Herbert Schildt.